Divorce New Mexico Custody

 Joint custody indicates that neither parent is permitted to take an action or decision that would cause a major alteration in the life of the child in the absence of permission of the court or the other parent.

-Resolving "Physical" Divorce New Mexico Custody
+Resolving "Physical" Custody in New Mexico

-Physical Custody means that how the parents intend to divide the periods of time with their child.
+Physical custody means how the parents intend to divide the periods of time with their child.
 Initially, the court permits the parents to discuss this topic with one another and arrive at a schedule.
 However, if the parents fail to do so, the court refers their case for mediation.
 Sometimes, mediation is not available.
 In other instances, even after the assistance of professional mediators, the parents cannot solve this problem.

 • The physical and mental health of all the persons who are related to the child custody case